 Waco Truck Accident Attorney

 If you have been on the road with a truck, you know how imposing they can be beside a passenger car.
 Trucks can weigh over 25 times more than the average passenger car.
 A collision with a truck can result in catastrophic injuries or even death.
 The Insurance Institute for Highway Safety reports that 67% of the deaths in large truck crashes were occupants of cars and other passenger vehicles.
 If you have been injured or you have lost a loved one in a trucking accident, you may be confused about what to do.
-A Waco truck accident attorney at Craft Law Firm can help you make sense of all your legal rights and get compensation for your losses.
+A Waco truck accident attorney at Craft Law Firm in Texas can help you make sense of all your legal rights and get compensation for your losses.

 - Craft Law Firm has been recognized by U.S. News as one of the Best Law Firms in America.